Feyerabend/ABC80/README.md

 [^1]: More info in Swedish: https://www.idg.se/allt-om/abc+80.
 Service manual: https://www.abc80.org/docs/abc80_servicemanual.pdf

+AIR-FIGHT has never been published, **until now**, partly because we were probably afraid of possible copyright infringement at the time.
+That's why it's also called "AIR-FIGHT" rather than "Combat (#24)" or something to that effect.

+__There might be *spelling mistakes*, as I have not tried to run this code at all.__

+It has finally been put here as a remembrance of *Kristian*, as he disappeared without trace in the mid 80s, never to return.

 But we will return to this program later.
 The computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.
 It was bought by the school for classroom education in circa early 1979.